 Place Planning Services, City of Ryde

 The City of Ryde is a local government area of c.40km2, located 12km from the centre of Sydney.
-Julia Suh has been engaged to provide place planning services to the City Strategy Unit and lead the development of Place Strategies for the LGA’s town centres and small centres.
-Taking a human-centred and holistic approach, the Strategies have been developed in collaboration with Council staff in city activation, social & cultural planning, strategic planning and project development to ideate actions with multiple-level impacts.
+Julia Suh was engaged to provide place planning services to the City Strategy Unit and lead the development of Place Strategies for the LGA’s town centres and small centres.
+Taking a human-centred and holistic approach, the Strategies were developed in collaboration with Council staff in city activation, social & cultural planning, strategic planning and project development to ideate actions with multiple-level impacts.

 Rough Edges Street Activation, Rough Edges

-Urban Toolbox is working with Rough Edges, a safe place for people on the streets, to develop and implement a design strategy for the building’s street frontage.
-The purpose of the project is to improve the public realm for the Rough Edges community as well as the local residents, businesses and the general public, while encouraging direct and indirect interaction between the groups.
-This project is supported by the City of Sydney’s matching grant.
+Urban Toolbox worked with Rough Edges, a safe place for people on the streets, to develop and implement a design strategy for the building’s street frontage.
+The purpose of the project was to improve the public realm for the Rough Edges community as well as the local residents, businesses and the general public, while encouraging direct and indirect interaction between the groups.
+This project was supported by the City of Sydney’s matching grant.
 Read more…